American College, Madurai: History

 Founded as a missionary in 1841 by the American Mission, the American College became a collegiate department in 1881.
 It was started initially as Pasumalai College in 1881 under the initiatives of Rev. George T. Washburn, the first principal.
 He hails from the Great Washburn clan.
 The college was shifted to its present location during the period of Rev. W.M.
-Zumbro, its second principal, who had his formal education at University of Michigan, University of Columbia and Yale University, made a proposal in 1903 to the missionary in the United States to shift the college from Pasumalai to Madurai.
+Zumbro, its second principal, who had his formal education at the University of Michigan, Columbia University and Yale University, made a proposal in 1903 to the missionary in the United States to shift the college from Pasumalai to Madurai.
 With more than 130 years of history, the college is remembered for its pioneering role in the cause of college autonomy.

 In 1913, it became a first grade college while the first female student was admitted in 1921.
 The motto verse in the logo of The American College and Washburn University USA are still Purificatus non consumptus.

 The college was visited by eminent people including Nobel Laureate Rabindranath Tagore who delivered a series of lectures on education in 1919.

 The American College Main Hall building was constructed by Henry Irwin (who built the Mysore Palace) and principal G.T.
 Washburn was influential in getting funds from the US mainly from John D. Rockefeller.
 The building, to the surprise of people of this generation, was constructed at a cost of ₹52,000.
 Construction was started in 1898 and was completed in 1904.

 Binghamton Hall was raised in 1930 in memory of William Zumbro, who masterminded the construction and landscaping in the college.
 Contributions from the people of Binghamton city made possible to build the hall of which is the part of Science block.